 Gouda-Pancetta Smashed Potatoes

 When it comes to Thanksgiving or Friendsgiving side dishes, few are as gouda as mashed potatoes.
 But let’s be honest, when is the last time regular ole’ mashed potatoes had you going back for second or thirds?
 That’s why we decided to up the ante by adding some pancetta and some of Wisconsin’s finest gouda to transform a timeless classic into a modern masterpiece worthy of your dinner table.

 Marieke® Gouda Plain Mature: This nine-time award-winning gouda makes us proud to be from Wisconsin.
 The expert cheesemakers at Marieke Gouda age this cheese for six to nine months to maximize the creamy and full-flavored richness that gouda is known for.
 The strong flavors of this cheese are ideal to match the starchy mouthfeel of potatoes and luxuriously savory pancetta.

 Recipe Tip: Those looking for something even more adventurous can substitute plain gouda with Marieke® Gouda Foenegreek.
-Dotted with foenegreek seeds, this nutty, sweet gouda has flavor notes reminiscent of maple syrup.
+Dotted with foenegreek (Dutch for fenugreek) seeds, this nutty, sweet gouda has flavor notes reminiscent of maple syrup.

 Get the recipe for our Gouda-Pancetta Smashed Potatoes.

 If you ask us, salad is the most underappreciated dish in any Friendsgiving feast.
 A great salad balances the richness of Thanksgiving mainstays like turkey and mashed potatoes with a little bit of tang and crunch.
 Featuring healthy seasonal veggies and, of course, cheese, our Radicchio Blue Cheese Salad will be sure to convert even the most stubborn carnivore at your celebration.